Today's Best Tech Deals

 Most of the time, you’ll plop down your phone standing upright.
-And Face ID on the iPhone X only works when the phone is upright, too.
+And Face ID on iPhones will only work when the phone is upright, too.

 But a charger that works well with your phone in landscape mode makes it easy to play certain games, and of course watch videos, without taking your phone away from those precious free electrons.